 Skip bail – go to jail!
 There are many people who make mistakes and are charged with a criminal offense.
 In most cases, these people will face a bond hearing.
 A judge will determine how much money a court requires for them to be set free until their trial.
 Most people can’t afford a significant bail amount.
 It’s possible for bail bondsmen to provide the money for a percentage of the bail amount.
 A person is then free to work with their attorney to develop a defense for their court case.
 When a person shows up for their trial, the bail bondsmen gets back their money from the court and moves on to help the next person.
-When someone skips bail in Tulsa, things can go badly for them.
+However, if you skip bail in Tulsa, things can go badly for you.

 Skipping Bail ALWAYS Equal Jail!

 Should a criminal defendant miss court, the court will send a notice to the bail bond agency informing them the criminal defendant has failed to appear in court.
 This means the bail provided by the bail bond agency is now in default.
 A court often gives the bail bond agency a certain period of time to find the defendant.
 The bail agent will get a new court date in Tulsa.
 A bench warrant will be issued for the arrest of the criminal defendant.